aemkei/fishbone.js/README.md

 ### Features

-* clean and simple constructor
+* clean and simple syntax
+* steep learning curve
 * `this` is the context in all methods
 * automatic method chaining
 * `on`, `off` event observer pattern